scuzzilla/rpki-arch/README.md

 The rpki-client is somehow hiding the complexity coming from the cryptography required in order to validate the received ROAs.

-Once the validation process is completed the ROAs information are extracted from the associated certificates and presented in a clear text format (for example JSON); ready to be "digested" by the routers.
+Once the validation process is completed the ROAs information are extracted from the associated certificates and presented in clear text format (for example JSON); ready to be "digested" by the routers.
 ```json
 ### root@rpki01:~# cat /var/lib/rpki-client/json
 {